|Nutritional Guidelines (per serving)|

 - 1 1/2 tablespoons flour (all purpose)

 Trim the fat from the lamb chops then cut the meat into 1-inch pieces.
 Place the meat and bones in a stock pot or Dutch oven; barely cover the meat with about 1 1/4 cups water.
 Cover the pan and simmer for 45 minutes (do not boil).

-Add the potato, carrots, celery, green pepper, and optional rutabaga with salt and pepper to the meat in the Dutch oven.
+Add the potato, carrots, onion, celery, green pepper, and optional rutabaga with salt and pepper to the meat in the Dutch oven.

 Cover and simmer for 20 to 30 minutes, until meat and vegetables are tender.